 Had a lot of video conference calls lately?
 You’re not alone.
-In the last two weeks of March 2020 alone, business eConference apps were downloaded a whopping 62 million times.
-The mishaps and blunders that come along with an awkward shift to eConferencing are routinely making the headlines, but there’s one hurdle that seems yet to have been addressed – that is, how do you make a video conference call work for an international team?
+In just the last two weeks of March 2020, business eConference apps were downloaded a whopping 62 million times.
+The mishaps and blunders that come along with an awkward shift to eConferencing are routinely making the headlines, but there’s one hurdle that seems yet to have been addressed — how do you transcribe and caption eConferencs?

-When you have an eConference call with an international multilingual team, you run the risk of alienating some of your attendees, no matter what language you host your eConference in.
-To prevent team members from falling behind or being left out of the loop, companies are turning towards transcribing their conference calls via remote conference captioning services.
+When you have an eConference call with an international multilingual team, you run the risk of alienating some of your attendees regardless of the language used to host your eConference.
+To prevent team members from falling behind or from being left out of the loop, companies are beginning to transcribe and caption econferences via remote conference captioning services.

-Remote conference captioning provides live subtitles and captioning for your video conference, allowing all attendees, regardless of language, to connect with the content of the conference; be they colleagues, investors, or customers.
+When you caption for an eConference, live subtitles and captioning are provided for your video conference, allowing all attendees — regardless of language — to connect with the content of the conference be they colleagues, investors, or customers.

-Your live eConference video and audio feed is sent via the internet to a professional translator, who translates and captions the content in real-time.
-These captions are then sent back via the internet from the translator, creating a seamless video conferencing experience for all involved – and allows your business to make the most effective use of the video conference call and everyone’s time.
+Your live eConference video and audio feed is sent via the internet to a professional translator who translates and captions the content in real-time.
+These captions are then sent back via the internet from the translator, creating a seamless video conferencing experience for all involved and allowing your business to make the most effective use of everyone’s time during the video conference call.

-There are several approaches to transcribing a conference call, and it depends on the level of input you expect from the attendees of the conference call, and the time constraints you have on your team.
-Choosing the right approach to video conference transcription is key to a successful multilingual online conference.
+There are several ways to transcribe an eConference but it really depends on the level of input you expect from the attendees of the conference call as well as the time constraints you have on your team.
+Choosing the right approach to transcribe your eConference is key to a successful multilingual online conference.

-- If everyone who needs the information from the video conference is present in the video conference, then you should opt for live video conference captioning, as described above.
+- If everyone who needs the information from the video conference is present in the eConference, then you should opt for live video conference captioning as described above.

-- If your eConference is to be recorded and sent to other members of your team, or stakeholders, you can have a conference call transcribed after it has been hosted.
-Once the video conference has been professionally captioned in one, or multiple languages, it will be ready to send to your multilingual teams.
+- If your eConference is to be recorded and sent to other members of your team or to other stakeholders, you can transcribe your eConference after it has been hosted.
+Once the video conference has been professionally captioned in one or multiple languages, it will be ready to send to your multilingual teams.

-- Some eConferences will be recorded in the form of minute taking, to be circulated around the organisation at large, or to stakeholders.
-In this instance, a minute-taker (or multiple minute-takers depending on the scope) will take minutes during your video conference, which can be translated into whichever languages your business requires.
+- Some eConferences will be recorded in the form of minute taking, so that they can be circulated around the organisation at large or to stakeholders.
+In this instance, a minute-taker (or multiple minute-takers depending on the scope) will take minutes during your video conference which can be translated into whichever languages your business requires.

 Of course, you may require some or all of these services if your video conference is to be shared at different levels to different teams.
-A good translation services company will be able to provide you with a team of professional translators to provide eConference transcription and captioning on all levels.
+A good translation services company will be able to provide you with a team of professional translators to professionally transcribe and caption your eConferences on all levels.

-At Global Lingo, we’ll provide you with a dedicated Project Manager to work with you to create a personalized solution for all your eConference transcription and captioning needs – whether it’s a one-off live captioning job, or a full series of video conferences which need minute-taking, live captioning, and transcription.
+At Global Lingo, we’ll provide you with a dedicated Project Manager who will work with you to create a personalised solution for all your eConference transcription and captioning needs whether it’s a one-off live captioning job or a full series of video conferences that require minute-taking, live captioning, and transcription.

 West Unified Communication Services

-We worked with the international conference and collaboration provider West UC (now Intrado) to provide multiple transcripts of video conferences, of a high quality and on schedule – anywhere between 8 and 44 hours after a conference call ended.
+We have worked with the international conference and collaboration provider, West UC (now Intrado), to provide multiple on-schedule, high-quality transcripts of video conferences anywhere between 8 and 44 hours after a conference call ends.